ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 Welcome and Boutique have been given some love.

-  * The software listings in the Boutique have been refreshed, with some applications being removed, many updated and some new additions.
+  * The software listings in the Boutique have been refreshed, with some applications being removed, many updated and some new additions
   * Welcome now has snappier animations and transitions

 ### Browser Selection